AntociM/budgy/README.md

 - MDN WEB DOCS
 - coolors.co - used to create color pallet
 - Wire Flow Wireframe Design - was used to create the wireframe
-- DelftStack (https://www.delftstack.com/howto/javascript/javascript-get-week-number/) - this was used as inspiration in order to get the current week of the year.
+- DelftStack (https://www.delftstack.com/howto/javascript/javascript-get-week-number/) - this was used as inspiration to get the current week of the year.
 # Acknowledgements
  The site was completed as a Portfolio 2 Project piece for the Full Stack Software Developer (e-Commerce) Diploma at the Code Institute.

-The live link to the Github repository can be found here: https://antocim.github.io/budgy/
+The live link to the Github repository can be found here: https://antocim.github.io/budgy/.